bcgov/common-messaging-service/frontend/README.md

 ```

 ### Run the application locally
 Note that by default, we are running on localhost:3000.
-By default, a local instance of the [backend](../backend) will run on localhost:3001.
-In our package.json, we set a proxy to localhost:3001.
+By default, a local instance of the [email microservice](https://github.com/bcgov/nr-email-microservice) will run on localhost:8080.
+In our package.json, we set a proxy to localhost:8080.
 This means that we can run frontend and backend locally in development mode to debug both sides.
-All http calls that would go to our application root will proxy to the backend running on localhost:3001.
+All http calls that would go to our application root will proxy to the backend running on localhost:8080.

 ``` sh
 npm run start